 Last spring, I decided to fix up one of the gardens in the front yard as well as make an additional garden with a slate rock walkway.
 One of the issues I faced with the new walkway has been a major overtaking of weeds.
-In order to make this space a little more manageable and aesthetically pleasing, I decided to add creeping thyme (Thymus praecox).
-I planted the seeds directly into the soil, but I couldn’t keep track of its growth.
+In order to make this space a little more manageable and aesthetically pleasing, I decided to add creeping thyme Thymus praecox.
+I planted the seeds directly into the soil, but I couldn’t keep track of their growth.
 The creeping thyme I had planted was now competing with the weeds and I was concerned about removing the new growth of creeping thyme along with those dreaded weeds.

 Back in May, I started a few of the seeds indoors in egg crates.
 I purchased a packet of 10,000 of dwarf creeping thyme seeds from MySeeds.Co and have been using Black Gold all-purpose potting soil.
 I discovered using larger containers worked better than the egg crates and I was able to extract the new growth easier and transplant them into the ground more efficiently.
 If you would like to try growing creeping thyme yourself, here are a few helpful tips.

-Instructions for growing creeping successfully from seed:
+Instructions for growing creeping thyme successfully from seed:

 1. Sow seeds in containers, taking care to cover the seeds lightly with soil.